 1. Reduces risk of many dental problems

-Intake of black tea reduces formation of plaque and growth of other tooth decaying bacteria’s that are responsible for formation of cavities and other teeth related issues.
-The presence of polyphenols suppresses formation of cavity causing bacteria and other bacterial enzymes that bind to plaque formations.
+Intake of black tea reduces plaque formation and growth of other tooth-decaying bacteria responsible for forming cavities and other teeth-related issues.
+In addition, polyphenols suppress the formation of hole-causing bacteria and other bacterial enzymes that bind to plaque formations.

 2. Skin Care

-Black tea is highly rich in antioxidants that also act as anti-aging and anti-inflammatory.
-Consumption of black tea improves skin tone and also benefits the health.
-Tea extracts or tea rinses applied over face add moisture and improve skin quality.
-It also lightens blemishes, wrinkles due to aging and has a whitening effect on skin.
+Black tea is highly rich in antioxidants that act as anti-aging and anti-inflammatory.
+Consumption of black tea improves skin tone and also benefits health.
+Tea extracts or rinses applied over the face add moisture and enhance skin quality.
+It also lightens blemishes and wrinkles due to aging and has a whitening effect on the skin.

 3. Controls Obesity and Reduces Cholesterol

-It has been found in people who drink 1-2 cups of black tea every day have a lower risk of heart problems.
-Black tea reduces bad cholesterol levels in the body.
-It has anti-hypercholesterolemia effects that help human body to respond against heart diseases and obesity.
+It has been found that people who drink 1-2 cups of black tea every day have a lower risk of heart problems.
+This is because black tea reduces bad cholesterol levels in the body.
+In addition, it has anti-hypercholesterolemia effects that help the human body to respond against heart diseases and obesity.

 4. Rich source of Antioxidants

-Black tea is a rich source of anti-oxidants that help blocking DNA damages associated with consumption of tobacco or unhealthy beverages.
+Black tea is a rich source of antioxidants that help block DNA damage associated with tobacco consumption or unhealthy beverages.

 5. Stress Relief

-Black tea is stress reliever.
-The presence of amino-acids L-theanine in black tea helps you relax and concentrate better.
-It also reduces the release in level of stress hormones, Cortisol when consumed on a regular basis; preferably 1-2 cups daily.
+Black tea is a stress reliever.
+The presence of amino acids L-theanine in the black tea helps you relax and concentrate better.
+It also reduces the release of stress hormones, Cortisol, when consumed regularly, preferably 1-2 cups daily.

 6. Keeps Digestive Tract Healthy

-Black tea is also responsible to release alkyl-amine antigens in the body that boost the immune system.
-Tannins (polyphenolic biomolecules) present in black tea has a therapeutic effect on gastric and intestinal illnesses and also responsible for decreasing digestive dysfunctions.
+Black tea also releases alkyl-amine antigens in the body that boost the immune system.
+In addition, tannins (polyphenolic biomolecules) present in black tea have a therapeutic effect on gastric and intestinal illnesses and are also responsible for decreasing digestive dysfunctions.

 7. Increased Energy and Happiness Factor

-Unlike other drinks, black tea has relatively higher caffeine content that enhances blood flow to the brain and the heart without over-stimulating bodily activities.
+Unlike other drinks, black tea has a relatively higher caffeine content that enhances blood flow to the brain and the heart without overstimulating bodily activities.
 It activates metabolism and other functionalities of the respiratory system.

-Green tea is being used for its medicinal qualities for over thousands of years.
-Considered to have originated from the Chinese provinces, there are different types of green tea cultivated and processed all over the world today likely in Japan, India, Sri Lanka, Taiwan, Bangladesh, New Zealand, and Hawaii.
-Green tea is a quality beverage having multitude of uses from lowering of blood pressure to preventing cancer.
-Green tea leaves are extracted from Camellia sinensis plant and thus prepared by drying them upon steaming and pan-frying these leaves.
+Green tea has been used for its medicinal qualities for thousands of years.
+Although considered to have originated from the Chinese provinces, there are different types of green tea cultivated and processed worldwide, likely in Japan, India, Sri Lanka, Taiwan, Bangladesh, New Zealand, and Hawaii.
+Green tea is a quality beverage with many uses, from lowering blood pressure to preventing cancer.
+Green tea leaves are extracted from the Camellia sinensis plant and thus prepared by drying them upon steaming and pan-frying these leaves.

 7 Health Advantages of Green Tea